One Day Teacher Institutes on Abraham Lincoln

-Provide educators with an opportunity to engage in discovery learning and to develop strategies to teach about the indigenous cultures of Mesoamerica, the drama of the encounters between Native Americans and Europeans, and the changes caused by the meeting of the two worlds using Library of Congress primary sources.
+Provide educators with an opportunity to engage in discovery learning and to develop strategies to teach about Abraham Lincoln's presidency and the age in which he lived with Library of Congress primary sources.

-Participants will learn to incorporate images, manuscripts, letters, maps, and 3-dimensional objects, and will engage in activities that will help make this era in history “come alive” for students through hand-on activities.
+Participants will learn to incorporate images, manuscripts, letters, photographs, maps, and poetry, and will engage in activities that will help make this era in our country’s history “come alive” for students through hand-on activities.

 Registration is limited to the first 20 applicants for any date.
 Use form below.